-Pract icum site: On be ehalf of my agency, I agree to the following: • My agency will provide a minimum of 100 hours per semester of practicum experience for the student listed above. • I will provide a minimum of one hour of person-to-person individual supervision weekly. • I will complete a midterm and end-of-semester evaluation of the student using forms provided by the
+Practic Sum Site Supervisor Student Praction cum site: On behalf of my agency, I agree to the following: • My agency will provide a minimum of 100 hours per semester of practicum experience for the student listed above. • I will provide a minimum of one hour of person-to-person individual supervision weekly. • I will complete a midterm and end-of-semester evaluation of the student using forms provided by the University of Louisville by the following dates.
+I understand that the student will provide me with the forms.